Stepford Cuckoos: X-23

-The remaining Cuckoos, feeling empty without their sisters, opted to seek out and employ a genetic regeneration specialist who did work at The Facility behind Laura Kinney's genesis.
-Through the mental manipulation of one Dr. Helen Marks by Phoebe, Irma and Celeste, the professor was able to fabricate clone bodies from D.N.A. templates identical to the trio's fallen siblings, whilst the Cuckoo's beckoned the wayward consciousnesses of Sophie and Esme from the afterlife to inhabit them.
-The process was flawed however, as the xeroxed bodies rejected the psychic imprint of their mortal hosts; causing their bodies to deteriorate at an accelerated pace.

-In order to properly preserve their dying matriarchs, Esme — carrying an ailing Sophie by her side — demanded they go through with an alternative plan: securing the healthy body of an X-23 program subject, Gabby.
+The remaining Cuckoos, feeling empty without their sisters, seek out a genetic regeneration specialist who did work at the Facility behind Laura Kinney's genesis.
+They manipulate Dr. Helen Marks into creating cloned bodies for Sophie and Esme to inhabit.
+The process is flawed however, as the clone bodies rejected the psychic imprint of their mortal hosts; causing their bodies to deteriorate at an accelerated pace.
+Esme — carrying an ailing Sophie by her side — demands they go through with an alternative plan: securing the healthy body of an X-23 program subject, Gabby Kinney.